 A - There are some open wheelers and vintage sports cars (see the Alvis race-car guards HERE in our mudguards section) that use cycle guards we can make.
 We also make custom guards for hotrods (see some HERE) and other vehicles, these are all based on cycle guard profiles that have a side to side symmetry.
 We also custom make spare wheel covers.

 Q - Can you make my guards in Aluminium or Stainless Steel?

 A - Yes, most can be rolled in aluminium (or copper), but please talk with us about your requirements.
 We are still experimenting with Stainless Steel.

 Q - Do you make mudguard stays and brackets?

 A - There are so many variations on stays that we can't possibly try to match so we are staying with our speciality for now and just making mudguards and fenders.
 With brackets it has become necessary to make some because they are an integral part of the guard, but we don’t yet have a full range of patterns.

 Q - Do you charge GST?
 (Australian Goods and Services Tax)

 A - Yes GST is added to the cost of the guard for domestic Australian sales.
-No GST is payable on guards that are exported out of Australia.
+No GST is payable on guards that we send out of Australia.

 Q - Do you send guards or fenders overseas?

-A - Yes, we can send our guards anywhere in the world that the postal service or courier is available.
+A - Yes, we can send our guards anywhere in the world that a postal service or courier is available.

 Q - Can I insure my guards against post office loss?